nusenu/trustor-poc/README.md

 * https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/proposals/326-tor-relay-well-known-uri-rfc8615.md
 * https://nusenu.github.io/tor-relay-operator-ids-trust-information (WIP DRAFT)

-**NOTE: This PoC is NOT fit for general use and not meant to be used by end-users!**
+**NOTE: This proof of concept is NOT fit for general use and not meant to be used by end-users!**

 This limited version only selects exit relays and leaves other positions unchanged.
-It supports a `max_depth` of 0 [only](https://nusenu.github.io/tor-relay-operator-ids-trust-information/#trust-information-consumers) (no recusion to find trusted operators).
+It supports a `max_depth` of 0 [only](https://nusenu.github.io/tor-relay-operator-ids-trust-information/#trust-information-consumers)
+(no recusion to find trusted operators).

-## this PoC performs the following steps
+## this proof of concept code performs the following steps

 * reads the trust configuration and validation cache
 * connects to a local tor client via it's ControlPort to find relays claiming to be from a trusted operator